 Nowadays, computer systems have become more interconnected.
 The technology behind data exchange networks has evolved to a point where system interconnection is already the norm.
 Networks today are more capable of processing high-volume data at ultra-reliable speeds.

-These modern advancements may signal the world’s transition to a new digital era, but what does it truly mean to have data readily available?
+These modern advancements may signal the world’s transition to a new digital era, but what does it truly mean to have data readily available in a data exchange network?
 This article aims to identify the key benefits, risks, and challenges of data exchange across networks.

 How will interoperability and data exchange networks affect those in the business and healthcare sectors?